scemino/MO5-Emulator/lua.md

 Since "address" is the address in CPU address space (0x0000 - 0xFFFF), this doesn't take ROM banking into account, so the callback will be called for any bank, and in some cases you'll have to check current bank in your callback function.

 The information about memory.register applies to this function as well.

+## Debugger Library

+`int debugger.getcyclescount()`

+Returns an integer value representing the number of CPU cycles elapsed since the poweron or since the last reset of the cycles counter.

+`int debugger.getinstructionscount()`

+Returns an integer value representing the number of CPU instructions executed since the poweron or since the last reset of the instructions counter.

+`debugger.resetcyclescount()`

+Resets the cycles counter.

+`debugger.resetinstructionscount()`

+Resets the instructions counter.

 ## GUI Library